ClemZh/ClemZh/README.md

 👋 Hi, I’m @ClemZh

-🔭 My colleagues and I are currently working on an app that can scrape and analyze Twitter/X: [Scraping App]
+🔭 My colleagues and I are currently working on an app that can scrape and analyze Twitter/X

 👀 I’m interested in using models to explain real-life phenomena